cleipski/CropPredict/README.md

 This project aims to predict winter wheat yields based on location and weather data.
 See [here](https://github.com/aerialintel/data-science-exercise) for additional details.

-In this report I will provide a high-level overview of my approach to the project, my findings and my main results.
+In this report I will provide a high-level overview of my approach to the project, my findings, and my main results.

 For technical details I encourage the reader to inspect the Jupyter notebooks in this repository.